fbaralle/Custom-Burguers/README.md

-#Custom Burguers delivery app.
+#Custom Burguers delivery app (in development).
 You choose the ingredients, then we deliver.

 Technologies used: React, Redux, Material UI